fareenamughal/MechaCar_Statistical_Analysis/README.md

 However, reviewing the lot summary, Lot 1 and Lot 2 are within the 100 PSI and their PSI variances are 0.98 and 7.469 respectively.
 On the other hand Lot 3 has a PSI variance of 170.2861.
 This is most likely increasing the variance for the full lot.

-in your README, create a subheading ## Summary Statistics on Suspension Coils, and write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question:

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The current manufacturing data meets the design specifications for all manufacturing lots in total but individually only meets design specifications for lot 1 and 2 and does not meet design specifications for lot 3 as lot 3 has a large PSI variance of 170.2861.